 Support for different RDMBS with out-of-box support for Oracle and MySQL.
 Other DBs such as Postgres could be supported with few changes.

-Extensions to the scoping mechanism to allow different Grid entities (Sites, Services, ServiceGroups) to be tagged by one or more scope-tags.
+Extensions to the scoping mechanism to allow different operational entities (Sites, Services, ServiceGroups) to be tagged by one or more scope-tags.
 The scope extensions allow the creation of flexible resource categories akin to a tag-cloud.
 Fine-grained resource selection and filtering is supported in the programmatic interface (PI) with the ‘scope’ and ‘scope_match’ parameters.

 An admin Interface was developed to simplify and speed-up daily operational tasks for GOCDB administrators.

 A powerful extensibility mechanism was developed based on the GLUE2 extensibility mechanism.
-This allows users to associate custom key-value pairs to Sites, Services, and ServiceGroups.
-Support in the PI is provided with newly the added ‘extension’ parameter, which allows queries to perform fine-grained resource filtering based on custom properties.
+This allows users to associate custom key-value pairs to Sites, Services, and ServiceGroups so that this information is published following the Open Grid Forum standard.
+Support in the Programmatic Interface (PI) is provided with newly the added ‘extension’ parameter, which allows queries to perform fine-grained resource filtering based on custom properties.
 This feature has been released on the GOCDB test instance and is currently undergoing acceptance testing prior to a production release.

 Support for multiple projects hosted within a single GOCDB instance.
 A new ‘Project’ entity was added with supporting project-level user roles and business rules.

 The GLUE2 XML rendering was completed and published by OGF [R 12].
+The GOCDB development team contributed to the accomplishment of this milestone.

 The work completed during PY4 largely followed the MS710 planned tasks.
 Three of the four core tasks were delivered and some deviation occurred: